<img height="1" width="1" src="https://www.facebook.com/tr?id=1379827282144964&amp;ev=PageView &amp;noscript=1">

 Google even boasted in recent years about the expansion of its translation services from just three languages to more than 100.
 Unfortunately, there are many reasons why this (and other free online translation services) simply can't measure up in comparison to professional translation services.

 In a recent study that evaluated 400 emergency department discharge instructions, it was found that Google Translate's accuracy varied between languages.
-For example, Farsi and Armenian measured only 67% and 55% accurate, respectively.
-Even more common languages like Chinese were found to have discrepancies; An instruction for a patient taking Coumadin read “Your Coumadin level was too high today.
+For example, Farsi and Armenian measured only 67% and 55% accuracy, respectively.
+Even more common languages like Chinese were found to have discrepancies.
+An instruction for a patient taking Coumadin read, “Your Coumadin level was too high today.
 Do not take any more Coumadin until your doctor reviews the results.”
 It was translated into Chinese as “Your soybean level was too high today.
-Do not take anymore soybean until your doctor reviews the results.”
+Do not take any more soybeans until your doctor reviews the results.”

-It's these seeming small errors that can cause major miscommunication between caregivers and patients.
+It's these seemingly small errors that can cause major miscommunication between caregivers and patients.
 Here are the top reasons why a professional linguist should be involved in your health system's translation needs:

 1. Software Alone Can't Replace Human Translation